 Michaela models selection pressure by predators with a game involving sweets and salad.

-This could be used before a visit to an aquarium.
+This short film could be shown before a school visit to an aquarium.

-Replicate the game using sweets and salad or with pieces of coloured wool on the grass.
+You could replicate the game with your class using sweets and salad, or with pieces of coloured wool on grass.

-Pupils can also design an animal that is camouflaged against a given habitat.
+Pupils could also design an animal that is camouflaged against a given habitat.